Emi Koyama

-Emi Koyama (b.
-1975) is a Japanese-American activist, artist, and independent scholar.
-Koyama's work discusses issues of feminism, intersex human rights, domestic violence, and sex work among many others.
-Koyama is best known for her 2000 essay "The Transfeminist Manifesto", which has been republished in many anthologies and journals for transgender studies.
+Emi Koyama (born 1975) is a Japanese-American activist, artist, and scholar.
+Koyama's work discusses issues of feminism, intersex human rights, domestic violence, and prostitution, among others.
+Koyama is best known for her 2000 essay "The Transfeminist Manifesto", which has been republished in several transgender studies anthologies and journals.
 She is a founder of the advocacy group Intersex Initiative.

 Activism

-In 2001, Koyama served as a student intern and program assistant for the Intersex Society of North America, before leaving to found her own advocacy group, Intersex Initiative Portland (ipdx).
-The organization features classes, workshops, and speakers to discuss social, cultural, and medical issues faced by intersex people.
-Koyama and fellow intersex activist Betsy Driver also helped found Intersex Awareness Day in 2003, commemorating the first official demonstration by intersex activists in North America.
+In 2001, Koyama served as a student intern, staff activist, and program assistant for the Intersex Society of North America, before leaving to found and direct her own advocacy group, Intersex Initiative (IPDX).
+The organization runs classes, workshops, and lectures focused discuss social, cultural, and medical issues faced by intersex people.
+Koyama and fellow intersex activist Betsy Driver founded Intersex Awareness Day in 2003, commemorating the first official demonstration by intersex activists in North America.